Home Food + Drink Berry Picking Farms Near Montclair + Essex County

 A post shared by Solebury Orchards (@soleburyorchards)

 Located in the lush Bucks County, Solebury is known for its beautiful setting and high-quality produce.
-Customers can pick their own blueberries when in season around the end of June.
-Solebury also started offering cherries for U-Pick.
-The farm is not open until mid-June, so sit tight and check for opening updates here.
+Customers can pick their own blueberries and cherries starting Thursday, June 19th, 2025.
+The farm is open from 9AM-6PM Thursday through Sunday during the summer season.

 also appears in